 What are dentures?

 Dentures are artificial replacements for your natural teeth and gums.
-If an accident, a disease or poor oral health care has left you with only a few healthy teeth or none at all, your dentist or prosthodontist might suggest dentures to replace your missing teeth.
+If an accident, a disease or poor oral health care has left you with only a few healthy teeth or none at all, your family dentist or prosthodontist might suggest dentures to replace your missing teeth.
 There are 2 types of dentures: partial and complete.
 For both types of dentures your dentist or specialist makes a model of your teeth by taking impressions.
 The models are used to custom-make your dentures.

 Types of Dentures